rustamlatypov/triangle-puzzle/README.md

 ## Description

 This is a challenging triangle puzzle game with a sophisticated self-solving algorithm.
-Triangles are picked and placed using the mouse and rotated clockwise and counterclockwise with `D` and `A` respectively.
+Triangles are picked up and placed using the mouse and rotated clockwise and counterclockwise with `D` and `A` respectively.
 The task is to place the triangles on the board so that the colors of the triangles' sides match.
 Also, the colors of the walls have to match with the neighboring triangles.

-The player can check the current solution by pressing `Check solution`, generate a new game by pressing `New Game` and ask for the correct solution by pressing `Solve`.
+The player can check the validity of the current solution by pressing `Check solution`, generate a new game by pressing `New Game` and ask for the correct solution by pressing `Solve`.

 No valid solution is held in the memory of the program.
 Instead, every time a player asks for a solution the program solves the board by employing a depth-first dynamic algorithm.
 Due to the nature of game there may be more than one correct solution, and the algorithm displays the first one it encounters.

 ## Software prerequisites